hewison-chris/agora-cl-docs/website/docs/prysm-usage/slasher.md

 ### Whistleblower Rewards

 Running a slasher can also offer some profits to your validators given certain conditions.
 If slasher detects a slashable condition, it will **broadcast it to the network by default**.
 Some lucky validator will then package this slashing evidence into a block and be rewarded for doing so.
-You can **disable** this broadcast in Prysm using the `--disable-broadcast-slashings` option in your **beacon node**.
+You can **disable** this broadcast in Agora-cl using the `--disable-broadcast-slashings` option in your **beacon node**.

 ### Who Should Run a Slasher